-The Cryptographic Module
+Cryptographic Module

-The cryptographic boundary for the 7206VXR NPE-G1 or NPE-G2 with VAM2+ is defined as encompassing the "top," "front," "left," "right," and "bottom" surfaces of the case; all portions of the "backplane" of the case which are not designed to accommodate a removable port adapter; and the inverse of the three-dimensional space within the case that would be occupied by an installed port adapter.
-The cryptographic boundary includes the connection apparatus between the port adapter and the motherboard/daughterboard that hosts the port adapter, but the boundary does not include the port adapter itself (except when a VAM2+ is inserted into an available port adapter slot).
-In other words, the cryptographic boundary encompasses all hardware components within the case of the device except any installed modular port adapter (except when a VAM2+ is inserted into an available port adapter interface).
+The cryptographic boundary for the 7206VXR NPE-G2 with VSA is defined as encompassing the "top," "front," "left," "right," and "bottom" surfaces of the case; all portions of the "backplane" of the case which are not designed to accommodate a removable port adapter; the inverse of the three-dimensional space within the case that would be occupied by an installed port adapter and the VSA installed into the I/O controller slot.
+The cryptographic boundary includes VSA installed into the I/O controller slot and the connection apparatus between the port adapter and the motherboard/daughterboard that hosts the port adapter, but the boundary does not include the port adapter itself.
+In other words, the cryptographic boundary encompasses all hardware components within the case of the device except any installed modular port adapter.